emedgene/azure-cli-plugin/README.md

 # Azure CLI Jenkins Plugin

-A Jenkins plugin to use command-line for managing Azure resources.
+A Jenkins plugin to use Azure CLI for managing Azure resources.

 ## How to Install